 - Sales tax can be added to items

 - Administer promo codes for discounted sales

-- Promote your fundraising sales via our free Text to Give feature
+- Promote fundraising sales via our free Text to Give feature

-- Online Auctions: This can be a standalone event or an addition to other events.
-If sponsors support the student council, high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant can be auctioned off.
+- Online Auctions: Auctions can be standalone events or an addition to other events.
+If sponsors can support the student council with high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant, these can be auctioned off.
 Another spin on a school auction is to allow students to have fun with their favorite teachers and staff.
 Auction off an opportunity to pie the principal or dunk tank their favorite teacher.